-The Snowshoe fondue is a one hour guided tour, and one can experience snowshoeing with headlamps.
+The Snowshoe Fondue is a one-hour guided tour, and you can experience snowshoeing with headlamps.
 Après snowshoe, enjoy some cheese, broth, and chocolate fondues.
-Tour includes snowshoe and headlamp rentals.
+The tour includes snowshoe and headlamp rentals.

-Alternatively, if you would like to watch the night sky, watch it on the mountain and see the cityscape by participating in the Full Moon and New Moon guided snowshoe hike tours.
+Alternatively, if you want to watch the night sky, watch it on the mountain and see the cityscape by participating in the Full Moon and New Moon guided snowshoe hike tours.

 Snowshoe Trails At Grouse Mountain

 For those looking for a self-guided adventure, Grouse Mountain also offers 5 different snowshoe-specific trails.
 You may choose to snowshoe the easier 1.5 km Blue Grouse Loop or, the more difficult 1.5 km (0.9 mi) Dam Mountain Loop, sitting at 4,500 feet (1372 m) on the mountain.